ChristoRibeiro/betterconf/README.md

 # Betterconf

-Use .conf configuration files in your JavaScript/TypeScript project.
+Use .conf configuration files and generate a TypeScript file.

-> **Warning**
-> This project is currently a work in progress and not usable at all yet.

 ## Installation